srph/angularjs-structure-styleguide/README.md

 [2] **Adding features become awesome tasks**.

 Normally, as you progress through basic and essential features, regardless of its scale, it becomes bothering and annoying.
-Your app makes its developers feel that it is bloated and heavy; you get confused every now and then.
-This becomes a very big problem, especially when you are working with a team, no matter what the size. **Fundamentally**, even if you are a *full-stack developer*, your code should be *workable*.
+An app makes its developers feel uneasy--that it is bloated and heavy; and it confuses developers every now and then.
+This becomes a very big problem, especially when an app is under a large team. **Fundamentally**, even if you are a *full-stack developer*, your code should be *workable*.

 ## 2. App Overview